If you are not redirected within 30 seconds, please click here to continue.

-If you are looking to purchase a home, chances are you can’t pay the whole amount in cash.
-You will need to apply for a loan.
+If you are looking to purchase a home, chances are you don't have the funds on hand to cover the cost.
+Like most homebuyers, you'll need to apply for a mortgage.
 Mortgages are loans secured against property.

 Mortgage contracts include a specified interest rate, payment amount, term and amortization, among other things.
 The length of time over which you repay a mortgage is called the amortization period.
 The most common amortization period in Canada is 25 years.